hyperium/tonic/tonic-examples/routeguide-tutorial.md

 convenient because once we've set everything up, there is no extra step to keep the generated code and our `.proto` definitions in sync.

-Behind the scenes, Tonic uses [PROST!][prost] to handle protocol buffer serialization and code generation.
+Behind the scenes, Tonic uses [PROST!] to handle protocol buffer serialization and code generation.

 Edit `Cargo.toml` and add all the dependencies we'll need for this example: